Toyota’s certified pre-owned program explained

 And since the two warranties are virtually identical, you’re not getting any benefit from that overlap.
 “They’re the same warranty, so there’s no advantage to having the CPO warranty on top of the manufacturer’s warranty,” the same rep told us.

-So, to maximize the value of your CPO Toyota warranty, it’s best to buy a certified Toyota without any factory bumper-to-bumper coverage remaining.
+So, to maximize your CPO Toyota warranty’s value, it’s best to buy a certified Toyota without any factory bumper-to-bumper coverage remaining.
 That means you want to look for a vehicle more than three years old or with over 36,000 miles.

 How does Toyota’s CPO warranty compare?

-Toyota’s CPO program matches most of the competition beat for beat, but no other brand we’ve seen — not even Lexus — has the same overlapping warranty issue.
-So, if you’re looking for a CPO vehicle that’s within two model years old, it might be best to look elsewhere.
+Toyota’s CPO program matches most of the competition beat for beat, but no other brand we’ve seen has the same overlapping warranty issue.
+So, if you’re looking for a CPO vehicle that’s within the last two models, it might be best to look elsewhere.

 1-year/12,000-mile bumper-to-bumper warranty*; 7-year/100,000-mile powertrain warranty*** |